 For very small businesses ‘to-do list’ apps are a great way to keep on top of things.
 While not suitable for project management, they can be collaborative if they offer the ability to assign tasks to separate staff members.

-Two of the best out there are Wunderlist and Todoist.
+One of the best out there is Todoist.

 Winner: Trello – it’s packed full of features out of the box, and has community backing that adds functionality.